 2. Ale's stones

 Ales rocks is at the top of a steep grass-covered plateau right by the sea in Kåseberga.
 This is a place that cannot be described in any other word than impressive.
-Ale's stones are not just some big stones in Österlen, but a mystery.
+Ale's stones are not just any big stones on Österlen, without a mystery.
 Who erected these stones?
 Why?
 And how did the cat manage to move the large stones to the dock without assistance 1400 years ago?
 Ale's stones are a place to experience.

 Park the car in Kåseberga harbor and walk up to the dock.
 Before you leave here, take the opportunity to buy some freshly smoked fish in the port.